Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   We don't refer really to "sys.exc_info()" at all, instead, we have references to the current exception type, value and trace, taken directory from the C++ exception object.
+   We don't refer really to "sys.exc_info()" at all, instead, we have references to the current exception type, value and trace, taken directory from the caught exception object on the C++ level.

    If we had the ability to optimize "sys.exc_info()" to do that, we could use the same transformation, but right now we don't have it.

 For Loops
 ---------

-The for loops should use normal assignments and handle the iterator that is implicit in the code explicitely.
+The for loops use normal assignments and handle the iterator that is implicit in the code explicitely.

 .. code-block:: python